-I’ve had more than my share of creative jobs: fashion designer, product manager, salesperson, invitation designer, marketing manager, and martial arts instructor.
+I’ve had more than my share of creative jobs: fashion designer, product manager, invitation designer, and marketing manager.
 Today, I’m adding fashion blogger to the list, knowing full well that there may be as many as 2 million of us, already.

-Here in the suburbs of the Northeast, we have ice storms in the spring, gravel driveways that shred shoes, and a constant need to be in two places at once.
-Brick-and-mortar shopping is limited, and the stores that do exist often stock more basic styles.
+Here in the suburbs of the Northeast, we have ice storms in the spring, gravel driveways that shred our shoes, and a constant need to be in two places at once.
+It’s a challenge to find the right blend of practical and stylish fashion.

 Hope to connect soon,